R-GTD: A Geometric Analysis of Gradient Temporal-Difference Learning in Singular Regimes: Preliminaries

 \end{problem} It can be easily proved that the equality constraint in \Cref{problem:3} is equivalent to the PBE in \eqref{PBE}.
 Specifically, this constraint can be rewritten as $\Phi^\top D^\beta (I - \gamma P^\pi) \Phi \theta = \Phi^\top D^\beta R^\pi$, which leads to the same solution as the GTD2 algorithm in \eqref{eqn:gtd2_solution}.
 This constrained formulation not only characterizes the PBE solution but also naturally admits an equivalent saddle-point representation.
-A standard approach to solving constrained optimization problems with equality constraints is to introduce a Lagrange multiplier and consider the associated Lagrangian~\citep{boyd2004convex}, which is given by